 While turkey makes my list of Thanksgiving food that’s safe for dogs, there are two very important caveats:

-- Turkey must be fully cooked—Dogs can develop parasite or bacterial infections (like Salmonella) from eating raw, uncooked meat just like people can.
-Therefore, it is important to fully and properly cook any turkey that you are going to give your dog.
+- Turkey must be fully cooked—As a general rule, if a raw food isn’t safe for you to eat, it’s not safe for your dog to eat either.
+Dogs can develop parasite or bacterial infections (like Salmonella) from eating raw, uncooked meat just like people can.
+Therefore, it is important to fully and properly cook any turkey that you plan to give your dog.

-- Turkey must be unseasoned—While you and I may love seasoned turkey, the seasonings could be dangerous for your dog.
-Any turkey that you give your dog should be pulled off and set aside before you add the seasonings.
+- Turkey must be unseasoned—While you and I may love seasoned turkey, seasonings such as garlic, onion, and even salt can be dangerous for dogs.
+Only plain, cooked turkey should be shared with your furry friends.

-For these reasons, turkey makes both my lists: a food that is safe for dogs (when prepared properly) and a food that is hazardous for dogs (when cautions are not followed).
-You’ll find more on the hazards later in this article.
+For these reasons, turkey makes both my lists: a food that is safe for dogs (when prepared properly) and a food that can be hazardous for dogs.
+You’ll find more on potential hazards later in this article.

 2. Plain green beans (cooked or raw)

 If you want to include your dog in your Thanksgiving celebrations, sharing some plain green beans is one of my favorite ways to do so!
-I love giving dogs green beans for many reasons:
+I love giving dogs green beans for many reasons.
+Green beans are:

 - Simple, easy to prepare